ElfFriend-DnD/foundryvtt-item-targeting-utils/README.md

 ### Self

 Items that target "Self" will automatically target the token rolling the item.
 This is not to be confused with items that have a range of "Self"

+### Range Check

+Inform the GM if the targeted token or measured template is outside the range of the item being rolled.